-Of interest are also the gains in efficiency for the Monte Carlo estimators when implementing the control variate swindle.
-Using 500 independent replicates of a single coupled process with lag $L=5$ we obtain Monte Carlo estimates of the posterior means for the regression coefficients.
-In Figure \ref{fig:pgsingle} we present the relative reduction in variance (RRV) computed as RRV$={\rv_{MCCV}(\hat\beta) \over \rv_{MC}(\hat\beta)}$ where $\hat\beta$ is the posterior mean of the regression coefficients, $\beta \in \RR^{49}$ and $\rv_{MC}$, $\rv_{MCCV}$ denote the estimated Monte Carlo variances of $\hat\beta$ obtained without and, respectively, with control variates.
-The left panel shows the RRV when using the single run estimators \eqref{eq:hkLb} and \eqref{hksc}, while the right panel plots RRV for the mean estimators \eqref{eq:ta-hkL} and \eqref{eq:ta-hkLc}.
-We see clearly that the gain is rather significant for $m=1$ (left panels), but diminishes when $m=30$ (right panels), as we discussed in Section~\ref{sec:estim}.
+We are also interested in the gains in efficiency for the Monte Carlo estimators when implementing the control variate swindle.
+Using 500 independent replicates of a single coupled process with lag $L=5$, we obtain Monte Carlo estimates of the posterior means for the regression coefficients.
+In Figure \ref{fig:pgsingle}, we present the relative reduction in variance (RRV), computed as RRV$={\rv_{MCCV}(\hat\beta) \over \rv_{MC}(\hat\beta)}$, where $\hat\beta$ is the posterior mean of the regression coefficients, $\beta \in \RR^{49}$, and $\rv_{MC}$ and $\rv_{MCCV}$ denote the estimated Monte Carlo variances of $\hat\beta$ obtained without and with the control variates, respectively.
+The left panel shows the RRV when using the single-run estimators \eqref{eq:hkLb} and \eqref{hksc}, while the right panel plots the RRV for the mean estimators \eqref{eq:ta-hkL} and \eqref{eq:ta-hkLc}.
+We see clearly that the gain is significant for $r=k=5$ (left panels), but diminishes when $k=5$ and $r=30$ (right panels), as discussed in Section~\ref{sec:estim}.